ziauddin128/nft-landingpage/README.md

 # nft-landingpage

-This is a nft webpage example
+This is a nft webpage example.
+Here's a picture called nft-img, you can see full view from here easily.